 Now, the prices of the bundles change depending on your flight.

-The Works bundle can only be purchased when buying your ticket, and is rolled into the price of your fare.
+The Works bundle can only be purchased when buying your ticket and is rolled into your fare price.

 How was the flight?

 When we checked in for the flight, I was able to select one checked bag each.
 When we got to Orlando Airport, the bag drop area for Frontier was not crowded.
 We walked to a kiosk, printed our luggage tags and went right to the counter.